Madingley/Madingley/README.md

 ### Initial Model State Setup/Scenarios.csv

 Is one of the files to be edited depending on the purpose of the experiment being run.
-This is where the scenarios to be simulated by the model are defined, and forms the counterpart to the ‘Ecosystem Model Initialisation’ file.
+This is where the scenarios to be simulated by the model are defined, and forms the counterpart to the â€˜Ecosystem Model Initialisationâ€™ file.
 Currently, it is used to define impact scenarios and repeated simulations.

 Column | Comment
 ------ | -------